-Simple Tuna Pesto Pasta is a super quick, easy, and delicious recipe to whip up!
+Tuna Pesto Pasta is super quick, easy, and delicious meal to whip up!
 Using pesto, canned tuna, pasta, fresh cherry tomatoes and fresh shaved parmesan.
-You’ve got yourself a delicious meal in under 15 minutes!
+You've got yourself a delicious easy dinner in under 15 minutes!

 Pesto makes a great pairing with tuna, and comes together beautifully with a pop of fresh cherry tomatoes and fresh shaved cheese, which is completely optional.
 I also like adding a sprinkle of red pepper flakes if you don't mind a little kick, I highly suggest it!

 WHY I LOVE THIS RECIPE